What is a Gemstone?

-In Ancient Egypt gemstones were used as part of the complex burial rituals of the pharaohs.
-They were said to help ease the soul into the afterlife.
+In ancient Egypt they were used as part of the complex burial rituals of the pharaohs because they were believed to help ease the soul into the afterlife.

 In many ancient cultures it was common for people to be buried with their most prized possessions.
 These items which often included gemstones have been invaluable to historians and archaeologists.

-Several factors are taken into account when determining the suitability of a crystal rock or mineral to be classed as a gemstone.
+Several factors are taken into account when classifying a gemstone.
 The three most important characteristics are beauty, durability and rarity but without beauty the other two mean very little.

 The colour of a gemstone will often be its most important feature.
 It can also be the least reliable for accurate identification.
 Identifying a gemstone based on colour alone has led to countless mistakes being made.

 Colour is determined by three main factors, the mineral's chemical composition, crystal structure and natural defects and inclusions.